 Members of the university community who become aware of the death of a student should notify the Office of the Dean of Students.

-Awarding of Posthumous Citations for undergraduate and graduate students should be initiated by the department or college in which the student is enrolled.
+Awarding of Posthumous Citations for undergraduate, graduate, and professional students is initiated by the Office of the Dean of Students.